-The response to a report of sexual violence or sexual harassment scale of harassment and abuse and/or downplaying of some behaviours can actually lead to a culture of unacceptable behaviour.
+• The initial response to a report from a child is incredibly important.
+How the school or college responds to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.
+Schools and colleges not recognising, acknowledging, or understanding the scale of harassment and abuse and/or downplaying of some behaviours can lead to a culture of unacceptable behaviour.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 Abuse that occurs online or outside of the School should not be downplayed and should be treated equally seriously.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
-It is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them (KCSIE, 2024).
+It is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them (KCSIE, 2025).